bart-git21/jQuery-Bootstrap-DataTables-PHP--Shopping-app/README.md

 ### Filtering
 Filter products by unique name, by product price.
+Filter products that has combination of the words you want.
 Filter products that does not contains any of the words you want.
 Filter products that has not combination of the words you want.
 You can get all initial products without loss after any manipulation.